theupdateframework/taps/tap7.md

 conform depending on how thoroughly the unit tests are reproduced in X.
 There are bound to be inconsistencies between the two sets of unit tests.
 Any improvements in TUF testing or changes to the program would require implementers to add test code in parallel.

-A single tool for conformance testing can avoid issues with interoperability and duplicate work, can ensure update behavior as intended by the designers of TUF, and, most importantly, ensure that an updater is secure against the types of attacks and weaknesses listed in
+The ability to distribute test data accompanied by prescriptions for the behavior expected from the updater processing each test case can ensure update behavior as intended by the designers of TUF, and, most importantly, ensure that an updater is secure against the types of attacks and weaknesses listed in
 [Section 1.5.2](https://github.com/theupdateframework/tuf/blob/6fde6222c9c6abf905ef4a56cf56fe35c4a85e14/docs/tuf-spec.txt#L124-L181)
 of the TUF Specification.
-In addition, the official tool should be publicly available and usable by anyone who wishes to test an implementation.
+The official test cases should be publicly available and usable by anyone who wishes to test an implementation.

-Passing a conformance test with the official tool would be an important step in checking if an implementation is TUF-conformant.
+If an updater performs as prescribed in every test case ((TODO: Decide on single term and be consistent: test cases? test sets? scenarios? test conditions?)), will help determine that the updater conforms to the TUF specification.

 # Rationale